You did it. Your Washington LLC is officially up and running, ready to take on challenges, roll in the profits, and change the world.

 Due Date and Frequency for an Annual Report in Washington

-As the name suggests, you must file one Annual Report each year.
+As the name suggests, you must file one annual report each year.
 It’s due by the last day of your LLC’s anniversary month (the month you initially formed it).
-So, if you formed your LLC on June 18, 2018, your Annual Report would be due by June 30 every year after that.
+So, if you formed your LLC on June 18, 2021, your annual report would be due by June 30 every year after that.

 What Happens if You Don’t File?

-Fail to file your Annual Report on time and you’ll incur a $25 late fee.
-Plus, if you go 120 past your due date, the state may administratively dissolve your LLC.
+Fail to file your annual report on time and you’ll incur a $25 late fee.
+Plus, if you go 120 days past your due date, the state may administratively dissolve your LLC.
 At that point, you would need to file for reinstatement, which costs an additional $140.

 - LLC name